-Note: Indicated timings are typical values and could vary depending on installed firmware and actual configuration.
-Timings after release of MCLR are similar to above.
+Note: Indicated timings are typical values and may vary depending on installed firmware and actual configuration.
+Timings after release of $\overline{MCLR}$ are similar to above.

-"Bootloader" mode can be entered in the first 600 ms after reset and will be aborted about 400 ms after the latest message not recognized by bootloader itself (see document 40001875C - "MGC3140/MGX3141 Library Interface Guide" for a description of commands available in Bootloader mode.
+Bootloader mode can be entered in the first 600 ms after Reset and will be aborted about 400 ms after the latest message not recognized by bootloader itself (see the document 40001875C - "MGC3140/MGX3141 Library Interface Guide" for a description of commands available in Bootloader mode.